fritzo/pomagma/README.md

 - Grower - a parallel Todd-Coxeter rules engine
 - Aggregator - joins charts from growers into a global atlas
 - Trimmer - cuts off pieces of the structure for further growth
-- Navigator - the user interface for exploring the mapped algebra
+- Navigator - a user interface for exploring the mapped algebra
 - Theorist - statistically conjectures new relations
 - Linguist - a Bayesian grammar optimizer / MCMC sampler